SovereignCloudStack/k8s-cluster-api-provider/README.md

 in the ``OPENSTACK_CLOUD`` setting of your ``clusterctl.yaml``, so you can manage clusters in various projects and clouds from the same management server.

-## Cluster Management on the CAPI management node
+## Cluster Management on the capi management node

-You can use ``make ssh`` to log in to the CAPI management server.
+You can use ``make ssh`` to log in to the capi management server.
 There you can issue ``clusterctl`` and ``kubectl`` (aliased to ``k``) commands.
 The context ``kind-kind`` is used for the CAPI management while the context ``testcluster-admin@testcluster`` can be used to control the workload cluster ``testcluster``.
 You can of course create many